adobe/brackets/README.md

-The text editor inside Brackets is based on [CodeMirror](http://github.com/marijnh/CodeMirror)&mdash;thanks to Marijn for taking our pull requests :) See
-[Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror)
-for info on upcoming things we're planning to contribute to CodeMirror.
+The text editor inside Brackets is based on [CodeMirror](http://github.com/marijnh/CodeMirror)&mdash;thanks to Marijn for taking our pull requests, implementing feature requests and fixing bugs!
+See [Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror) for info on how we're using CodeMirror.

 How to run Brackets
 -------------------